Faculty

 Marv Rubin-Falcone, Dog

 Hi!
 I’m Marv, the ONE and ONLY dog of this lab.
 My dad is Harry Rubin-Falcone, and I’m his best bud.
 My main research interests lie at the intersection of machine learning and chewing on shoes.
 In my free time.
 I love playing music with my dad (who is a bassist), but for some reason he won’t let me play in gigs with him.
-Maybe one day I’ll form my own band, but for now, I’m going to spend my days sitting by my dad while he codes away at his PhD.
+Maybe one day I’ll form my own band, but for now, I’m going to spend my days sitting by my dad, reading his thesis.